 - European Trade Mark and Design Attorney

 Fiona Fyfe has more than 25 years of experience in the intellectual property profession.
-After completing her honours degree in Microbiology and Genetics at the University of Aberdeen, she worked at the Institute of Virology, Glasgow, a position funded by the Medical Research Council.
+After completing her honours degree in Microbiology and Genetics, she worked at the Institute of Virology, Glasgow, a position funded by the Medical Research Council.
 This entailed research into vaccines and in particular research to produce improved vaccine for the treatment of Human Papilloma Virus (HPV).

 In 1991 Fiona joined Fitzpatricks, a firm of patent and trademark attorneys in Glasgow acquired by Murgitroyd in 2006.
 Her core area of expertise is biotechnology and related areas like virology, microbiology and genetics.
 She’s also expert in the medical field, including medical devices like orthopaedic implants and prosthetics, wound management technologies, biochemistry and immunology.

 Fiona has substantial experience of drafting and prosecuting patents relating to veterinary formulations, feed formulations and additives (for both human and animal consumption), fermentation processing, plasmid and phage technology.
 She primarily works as a patent attorney but is also a qualified trade mark and design attorney.

 She’s gained valuable knowledge and experience of a wide variety of intellectual property proceedings during her time in the field.
 These include oppositions and appeals before the European Patent Office, patent restoration cases before the UKIPO and infringement and validity opinion work.
 Her expertise also includes preparing and prosecuting designs and trade marks relating to the pharmaceutical and veterinary industry.